|Open-ended||Funding for companies with employees seeking to pursue a doctoral degree||Choose|

 The Industrial Ph.D. scheme gives rise to a small but critical increase in the total number of doctoral candidates and will give companies the opportunity to enhance their research expertise without having to participate in a more comprehensive project (Innovation Project for the Industrial Sector or Knowledge-building Project for Industry).

-The Industrial Ph.D. scheme does not represent a new type of doctoral degree, but is designed to support long-term, industry-oriented research that has the same level of scientific merit as the general doctoral degree education.
+The Industrial Ph.D. scheme is designed to support long-term, industry-oriented research that has the same level of scientific merit as the general doctoral degree education.

 The scheme accepts grant applications from trade and industry.
 A company may be granted funding for maximum two new candidates per year.